Trending

 What is Milk Thistle?

 Milk thistle (Silybum marianum) is a flowering herb related to the daisy and ragweed family.
-It is native to Mediterranean regions but is now found worldwide.
-The herb has been used for centuries in traditional medicine, primarily for its benefits to the liver.
+It is native to the Mediterranean, but nowadays it is distributed all over the world.
+The herb has been known in the field of traditional medicine for centuries primarily due to the health benefits it provides to the liver.

 The Connection Between Body Odor and Liver Health.